Average household needs to earn about $148,000 to buy a home

 All of these factors greatly influence availability, price – and affordability.
 But affordability can be a bit confusing.
 The affordability index is based on the state’s median-home price – meaning half the homes sell for more, the other half for less – and buyers can likely find lower-priced properties.
 However, there are many communities where finding a home at any price has become near impossible during the pandemic.

 Orange and Santa Cruz counties were the least affordable in the state, at 17%.
 Families had to earn at least $213,000 to qualify for a mortgage in those counties.
 Lassen County in Northern California was the most affordable at 63%.

-Affordability by county and income needed to purchase median-priced home:
+Affordability for select counties and household income needed to purchase in fourth-quarter 2021